PopoLeKok0/eHotels/README.md

 ## Credits

+This application is based on a database design project by Mouad Ben lahbib (300259705).

+## Contributors
+- Mouad Ben lahbib (300259705)

+## Disclaimer
-This application is based on a database design project by Mouad Ben lahbib (300259705) and Xinyuan Zhou (300233463).
+This application is based on a database design project by Mouad Ben lahbib (300259705).

+## License